 1. Fast Internet Service

 Both Netflix and Amazon suggest a minimum of 25 megabits-per-second to stream Ultra HD, although 15Mbps may be OK.
-HDR doesn’t require any additional bandwidth.
-You’ll need to call your internet service provider and ask for faster speed, and quite possibly a modem upgrade.
+HDR (via Dolby Vision) doesn’t require any additional bandwidth.
+You’ll need to call your internet service provider and ask for faster speed, and possibly a modem upgrade.
 Be prepared to pay more per month!
 Although, some providers may offer a free upgrade when you call.

 2. Purchase a 4k ‘Ultra HD’ TV

-This of course, is a no-brainer.
+This, of course, is a no-brainer.
 You can’t watch 4k content on a 1080p TV.
 But let’s make sure everyone understands the terminology.
 4k (a term that came from the movie industry) is slightly higher resolution than the other industry terms used (Ultra HD and UHD), but is essentially the same when talking about consumer electronics.
 So, any TV that says 4k, Ultra HD, or UHD is the same thing.
 You may also consider purchasing a 4k TV that supports HDR – a specification that will increase the color range of your TV when playing HDR-capable content.
-Also read: How to stream High Dynamic Range (HDR) on Netflix.
+Computer monitors, tablets, and mobile phones may also support 4k resolution with or without HDR.
+Shop for 4k Dolby Vision HDR TVs on Amazon.

 3. 4k Media Player, Set-top Box or App

-4k movies, TV shows, etc. need to be played through either an app, media player, or set-top box that supports 4k.
+4k movies, TV shows, etc. need to be played through either an app, media player, mobile device, Smart TV, or set-top box that supports 4k.
 Most 4k TVs are Smart TVs, meaning, they can connect to the internet and run apps such as Netflix and Amazon Video.
 If you have a Smart TV you don’t necessarily need a media player or set-top box.
-Streaming media players that support 4k include Amazon Fire TV, Apple TV 4k, Nvidia Shield, Roku, PS4, Xbox One, and others.
-Set top boxes from DirecTV, Dish and Comcast currently support 4k content, but you will need to make sure by looking up the model number or contacting the provider.
-Ultra HD Blu-ray Disc players also support 4k content both on disc and through apps.
+Streaming media players that support 4k include Amazon Fire TV Stick, Fire TV Cube, Apple TV 4k, Chromecast, Nvidia Shield, Roku, PlayStation 4 & Playstation 5, Xbox One & Xbox Series S, and others.
+Set-top boxes from DirecTV, Dish and Comcast currently support 4k content, but you will need to make sure by looking up the model number or contacting the provider.
+4k Ultra HD Blu-ray Disc players also support 4k content both on disc and through apps.

 5. Adjust 4k TV Settings

 When you purchase your 4k TV for the first time you may need to set the resolution to 4k.
 By default, it should be.
 But this is something you should confirm.
+4k TVs may also ask to set the resolution according to the source.
 Look in Settings > Picture > Resolution/Format.
 You can also set the picture format to 16.9 for cinematic formats or set it to Dynamic if the settings allow (Dynamic will change the TV format according to the content).
 Also, for those purchasing new 4k TVs, most sets now use Bluetooth-enabled remote controls.
 If you can’t get your remote to work at first, be sure it is paired with the TV.

-Lastly, you’ll need to upgrade your Netflix account (if it isn’t already) to the $13.99 per month plan that enables Ultra HD and up to 4 screens simultaneously.
+You’ll need to upgrade your Netflix account (if it isn’t already) to the $19.99 per month plan that enables Ultra HD and up to 4 screens simultaneously.
 As mentioned before, the bandwidth for 4k is much higher than 1080p.
 So not only do you have to pay your ISP more, you also have to pay Netflix a bit more.
 (See screenshot below.)

-You can also watch HDR content (not necessarily in 4k resolution) on mobile devices running Android and iOS.
-Devices that support HDR (which will provide a wider range of color) include iPhone 8, iPhone X, iPad Pro, LG V30, Sony Xperia XZ Premium, Samsung Galaxy Note 8, and others.
+You can also watch HDR content (not necessarily in 4k resolution) on mobile devices such as phones and tablets running Android and iOS.
+Devices that support HDR (which will provide a wider range of color) start with iPhone 8, iPhone X, iPad Pro, LG V30, Sony Xperia XZ Premium, Samsung Galaxy Note 8, and upgraded models.
 See more devices.